onlineproducthouse/alchemypdf.db/README.md

 # AlcheMyPDF NodeJS Sequelize Database Project

-This project is responsible for maintaining the AlcheMyPDF database.
+This project is responsible for maintaining the AlcheMyPDF database migrations.

 ## Dependencies